Laura Traets

 Laura Jean Pierre Traets (Лаура Жан Пиер Траатс, born 13 December 1998) is a Bulgarian former group rhythmic gymnast who now works as a coach.
 She is the 2020 Olympic champion in the group all-around.
 She is the 2018 World and 2021 European champion in 5 balls and the 2018 European champion in 3 balls + 2 ropes.
 She is a two-time (2018, 2019) World group all-around bronze medalist and the 2017 World group all-around silver medalist.
 On the junior level, she is the 2013 European group all-around bronze medalist.

 Personal life

 Traets' father is from the Netherlands, and until adulthood, she held both Bulgarian and Dutch citizenships.
 In October 2021, Traets became an honorary citizen of Velingrad, where she had grown up, the youngest person to date to receive this distinction.

-On July 7, 2023 she announced on her Instagram profile that she got engaged to her boyfriend, Martin Stefanov.
+On 7 July 2023 she announced on her Instagram profile that she got engaged to her boyfriend, Martin Stefanov.
+They got married on 7 July 2025.

 In December 2023, she launched her own YouTube podcast, 'Beyond the Podium'.
 It features interviews with successful rhythmic gymnastics coaches or champions after their sports careers have ended.